leonardopuleggi/GWT-HAR-Parser/README.md

-Small Java app that reads HAR files with GWT RPC requests and attemps to serialize/deserialize the requests/responses
+Small Java app that reads HAR files with GWT RPC requests and attemps to serialize/deserialize the requests/responses.

+I had developed this small tool long back to help a couple of devs to check what was happening in our GWT RPC services.
+GWT is not the latest framework available but I thought I'd share this for other that still need to support GWT applications.
+It's pretty easy nowadays to obtain an HAR from the client's browser but it might be hard to understand the result, especially for some complex objects contained in the respose.

+This tool tries to help you make sense of the request/responses by serializing/deserializing.
+With the toString() (if you have implemented it) or with Java Reflection in case you haven't implemented your own toString()

 ## Building